rust-lang/rustc-dev-guide/src/profiling/with_rustc_perf.md

 You can use normal bootstrap flags for this command, such as `--stage 1` or `--stage 2`, for example to modify the stage of the created sysroot.
 It might also be useful to configure `config.toml` to better support profiling, e.g. set `rust.debuginfo-level = 1` to add source line information to the built compiler.

 `x perf` currently supports the following commands:
 - `eprintln`: Just run the compiler and capture its `stderr` output.
+Note that the compiler normally does not print anything to `stderr`, you might want to add some `eprintln!` calls to get any output.
 - `samply`: Profile the compiler using the [samply][samply] sampling profiler.
 - `cachegrind`: Use [Cachegrind][cachegrind] to generated a detailed simulated trace of the compiler's execution.